“Hello, do you know the password for the Wi-Fi?” I curiously ask the Asian girl, sitting on the sofa in the hotel’s

 The temperatures hit around 30 C (86 F) at noon, which is perfect for a walk in the Summer Palace.
 The emperors used to retreat there from the scorching summer sun when the mercury of thermometers can reach as high as 40 (104) degrees.

-The Palace is tucked into a mesmerising park with a huge lake in the middle.
+The Palace is in a mesmerising park with a huge lake in the middle.
 The park is teeming with people and we quickly decide to head for the pedal boats in order to escape the crowd.
 While George and I pedal our way through the lake, our three Chinese friends sing us some traditional songs.

 We have no idea what the lyrics are (later we are told that they are about the lake we are in), but they have angel voices.
 Since the Chinese language is a tone language, pretty much everybody who can speak it fluently is capable of singing.
 That explains the craze about KTV or karaoke bars.

 Chinese karaoke bars are very different from their Western versions.
 KTV buildings resemble somewhat a hotel in the sense that your friends and you rent a room where you can sing with them, drink something, and sometimes order food (I believe in Guangzhou you can do the last).
 In this way, you are not embarrassed to sing in front of many people, who you do not know, and practise your performance skills.

 Must-Visit Spots and Delectable Local Cuisine that Mercilessly Plays with Your Senses